mideind/HotwordTrainingServer/README.md

 This repository contains the source code to a hotword training server.
 The server exposes a REST API to train Snowboy hotword detection models via uploaded WAV audio files.
-Requires Python 3.6+.
+Requires Python 3.6+ and runs on Linux or macOS (or, in theory, any reasonable Unix system).

 ## Setup and usage